metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Counting and deciding.md

 To simplify things, it is advisable to set 'counterDurationInSeconds' to a value by which a day or an hour can be devided.
 For example if you set it to 3 minutes, the first counter period of a day will start at 00:00:00, the second at, 00:03:00, the third at 00:06:00, and so on until 00:57:00.
-Then everyting will be repeated for the next hour, the next day etc. So if a login request is received with some combination of IP address, user agent and username at 00:02:23 the TresholdsGovernor will look for a record with dtFrom 00:00:00.
-If another login request is received at 00:02:57 from the same IP address and user agent for the same username, a counter from record previously made with dtFrom 00:00:00 is incremented.
+Then everyting will be repeated for the next hour, the next day etc. So if a login request is received with some combination of IP address and username at 00:02:23 the TresholdsGovernor will look for a record with dtFrom 00:00:00.
+If another login request is received at 00:02:57 from the same IP address for the same username, a counter from record previously made with dtFrom 00:00:00 is incremented.
 But if anouther login request is received at 00:03:01, a new record is created with dtFrom 00:03:00.